 OrthoInfo is a trusted source of information about musculoskeletal conditions and injuries — how they are treated, as well as how they can be prevented.
 The articles and videos are developed by orthopaedic surgeons who are members of the American Academy of Orthopaedic Surgeons (AAOS).
 All of the content on the website is peer-reviewed by physician members of the OrthoInfo Editorial Board who are experts in their fields.
 This peer-review process ensures the accuracy and completeness of the content.

 Ever wonder why you sometimes see orthopaedics spelled differently?
-The word “orthopaedics” comes from the Greek root ortho (straight) and pais (child).
+The word “orthopaedics” comes from the Greek root orthos (straight) and paidion (child).
 On the other hand, the word “orthopedics” contains the Latin root pedis (foot).
-Rather than limiting all procedures to only the feet, AJRR prefers to include all procedures and stay with the traditional Greek roots.
-Most medical groups choose to remove the “a” from orthopaedics, however, the majority of the orthopaedic community, including AJRR, chooses to stick with the traditional spelling.
+Rather than limiting all procedures to only the feet, the AAOS Registry Program prefers to include all procedures and stay with the traditional Greek roots.
+Most medical groups choose to remove the “a” from orthopaedics, however, the majority of the orthopaedic community, including the Registry Program, chooses to stick with the traditional spelling.
 Even though organizations and spell check may not agree, both spellings are technically correct!